 As per regulation, parliamentary activity is supported by the services of the Assembly, which perform advisory, informative, organising and technical tasks needed by the MPs, the Assembly and its organs.
-These services include: legislative services, which include the service of the plenary sitting; judicial service; service on the examination and oversight of the State Budget Implementation and the service of the committees of the Assembly.12 The committees are allowed to engage part-time experts from various fields.13
+These services include: legislative services, which include the service of the plenary sitting; judicial service; service on the examination and oversight of the State Budget Implementation and the service of the committees of the Assembly.
+The committees are allowed to engage part-time experts from various fields.
+The committees are allowed to engage part-time experts from various fields.

 Regardless of this provision, based on the information provided for the purpose of preparing this report, the standing Committee on National Security is understaffed.
 Its activity is mainly based on support provided by the legislative services.
-Moreover, the EC report on Albania pointed out that research and analytical capacity has remained limited.14 There are no official data available for 2016 on the engagement of experts in police integrity issues.
+Moreover, the EC report on Albania pointed out that research and analytical capacity has remained limited.
+There are no official data available for 2016 on the engagement of experts in police integrity issues.
 Also, the annual report issued by the Parliament does not provide specifics on the human resources of each standing committee.